The Best Business Security Solutions of 2025

 Product Specs

-Equipment Costs Starting at $600 Monitoring Options Professional only Monthly Monitoring Costs Starting at $40 Contract Lengths 42-60 months Installation Options Professional Smart Platform Integration Alexa and Google Home Vivint means business.
-A security solution from the company starts with a professional assessment from a security expert and culminates with professional installation — all white-glove service from start to finish.
+Vivint means business.
+The company’s security solutions start with a professional assessment from a security expert and culminate with professional installation — all white-glove service from start to finish.

 What We Like

-- Highly-rated mobile apps
+- Highly rated and user-friendly mobile apps

 - Integrates well with Alexa and Google Assistant